Investigation of the collisionless plasmoid instability based on gyrofluid and gyrokinetic integrated approach: Results on the plasmoid onset

 \subsection{Growth rates}

 Before discussing in detail the plasmoid instability, we briefly comment about the linear growth rate of the tearing mode excited by the perturbation of the initial equilibria (\ref{equilgf}).
 In the tables, we reported the value of the linear and maximum growth rate of the tearing instability, evaluated measuring the following quantity at the X-point \beq \gamma = \frac{d}{dt} \log\left| \apar^{(1)} \left(\frac{\pi}{2},0,t \right) \right|. \eeq The two approaches give close growth rate values for small $\beta_e$.
-One can note a discrepancy on the value of $\gamma_{max}$ when $\beta_e $ is large, although, as shown on Fig. \ref{fig:gr}, the gyrofluid and gyrokinetic simulations yield the same dependence of $\gamma_{max}$ on the parameters, with gyrofluid simulations slightly underestimating the growth rate, in general.
-This discrepancy suggests that, for large values of $\beta_e$ and during the non-linear phase, the efficiency of the gyrofluid model to reproduce the gyrokinetic results becomes limited.
+One can note a discrepancy on the value of $\gamma_{max}$ when $\beta_e $ is large.
+This suggests that, for large values of $\beta_e$ and during the non-linear phase, the efficiency of the gyrofluid model to reproduce the gyrokinetic results becomes limited.
 As commented in Sec.
 2.3, one reason for this might be the absence of ion gyrocenter density and parallel velocity fluctuations, which occurs in the gyrofluid model, even for large $\beta_e$, due to the imposed condition (\ref{ioncond}). \\

+As shown on Fig. \ref{fig:gr}, the gyrofluid and gyrokinetic simulations yield the same dependence of the growth rates on the parameters, with gyrofluid simulations slightly underestimating the growth rate, in general.
 By comparing the growth rate results, for a fixed mass ratios, of simulations $p=1-3-4$, we note that increasing $\beta_e$ and $\rho_s$, as $\rho_s \sim \sqrt{\beta_e/2}$, destabilizes the tearing mode.
 Increasing these parameters can be seen as fixing the background density, the ion mass and the guide field amplitude, while increasing the electron temperature.
 It was shown numerically in \cite{Num15, Gra22flr} that, in this latter situation, the linear tearing growth rate is first ruled by the destabilizing effect of the sonic Larmor radius.
 However, in cases where the electron temperature is high enough for the effects of $\rho_e$ to take over those of $\rho_s$, the linear growth rate is damped.
 Here, we find ourselves in the first case, for which the effects of the sonic Larmor radius are visibly dominant.